MD Weight Management Program

 Lifestyle Changes for Weight Loss

-The Weight Management Program works with clients to provide education on how proper nutrition and physical activity work together to keep weight off, in addition to teaching skills and habits necessary to maintain a medically sound weight.
+The MD Weight Management Program works with clients to provide education on how proper nutrition and physical activity work together to keep weight off, in addition to teaching skills and habits necessary to maintain a medically sound weight.
 Weight loss is just the first step in weight management.
-After achieving the desired weight loss, our Weight Management Program staff will remain available to support and help patients maintain long-term success.
+After achieving the desired weight loss, MD Weight Management staff will remain available to support and help patients maintain long-term success.

-Weight Management Program Clinical Staff
+MD Weight Management Clinical Staff

 William Hartman, Ph.D.: Clinical Psychologist and Behavioral Program Psychologist Director with more than 30 years experience with individual and group therapy, teaching, research and behavioral health education.